-The Western Portal and associated infrastructure will be designed and built to:

-- minimise impacts on the accessibility, use, character and amenity of JJ Holland Park, - maintain the functionality of the east-west cross-city cycle route that follows Childers Street through this area, - respond to views of the new rail infrastructure along Kensington Road, and - ensure that new rail structures minimise the visual impact on surrounding areas.
+The Western Portal will be designed and built to minimise impacts on the accessibility, use, character and amenity of JJ Holland Park, and to maintain the functionality of the east-west cross-city cycle route that follows Childers Street through this area.

 - 1. Avoid physical encroachment into JJ Holland Park. - 2.
-Minimise visual impacts on the park and surrounds. - 3.
+Minimise visual impacts on the park. - 3.
 Maintain a safe east-west commuter cycling link through the area. - 4.
 Maintain local vehicular access to the industrial precinct east of the station. - 5.
 Provide car parking for park users. - 6.
-Provide bicycle parking for station users. - 7.
-Enhance the streetscape appearance and amenity for motorists, pedestrians and cyclists in Kensington Road.
+Provide bicycle parking for station users.

 - 1. Generally maintain the northern kerb of Childers Street at its existing alignment. - 2.
-Minimise physical encroachment of new rail infrastructure into Childers Street: - Use vertical retaining walls to support Metro Tunnel tracks, both where on a raised embankment and in a cutting. - Design walls and screens to prioritise preservation of space for greening and travel along Childers Street over decorative effects that increase the structure's bulk.
+Minimise physical encroachment of new rail infrastructure into Childers Street: - Use vertical retaining walls to support Melbourne Metro tracks, both where on a raised embankment and in a cutting. - Design walls and screens to prioritise preservation of space for greening and travel along Childers Street over decorative effects that increase the structure's bulk.

 - 3. Design walls, fencing and acoustic screens facing JJ Holland Park to be visually recessive, to present a high quality finish, and to deter graffiti. - 4.
 Provide planted screening of railway infrastructure south of Childers Street. - 5.
 Minimise excavation within the root zone of existing trees along the north side of Childers Street and protect the trees from damage during construction. - 6.
-Provide a continuous and east-west bicycle route connecting Kensington Road and Ormond Street, designed to minimise conflicts with park uses, to minimise conflicts between cyclists and vehicles, and to minimise potential safety issues resulting from limited sightlines and cross traffic near the Bill Vanina sports pavilion. - 7.
-Design the overpass of Kensington Road to present a high quality finish, to present well in both distant and nearby views, to ensure a high standard of visibility and lighting to paths below it, and to deter graffiti.
+Extend and widen the existing jogging path parallel to Childers Street within JJ Holland Park to provide a continuous shared path between Kensington Road and Ormond Street, and resolve conflicts resulting from poor sightlines and cross traffic near the Bill Vanina sports pavilion.